 No matter whether they are one-off, occasional or regular payments, there are many reasons why we might need to transfer money to a foreign account for our families.
 We’ll show you four examples and the most convenient ways to transfer money around the world.

 For your loved ones: it’s easy to send money around the world

-Miroslava, Pietro, David and Melina all have one thing in common: they’d all like to transfer money to their families abroad.
+Miroslava, Horst, David, Ruth and Melina all have one thing in common: they’d all like to transfer money to their families abroad.
 And it’s very easy.

 Miroslava supports her grandmother in Serbia

 25-year-old Miroslava has lived with her parents in Switzerland since she was four years old.
-But every year, she spends the summer and Christmas holidays in her parents’ home country of Serbia.
+But she spends the summer and Christmas holidays in her parents’ native country of Serbia whenever possible.
 When she is there, she always visits her grandmother, who lives on a small farm.
 Miroslava also supports her grandmother financially.
 Whenever she has money remaining from her salary, she transfers CHF 50 to her Baka’s account.

-Pietro has to pay bills from workmen in southern Italy
+Horst has to pay labour bills from Northern Germany

 Melina is paying for additional services in her father’s nursing home in Argentina